nighthawkcoders/APCSA/_posts/2023-01-12-PBL-spring_security.md

 week: 18
 ---

-## Security Starters
+## Security Concepts
 Last year Teacher spent time in Spring Security System for csa.nighthawkcodingsociety.com.
 The implementation allows users (Person POJO) to login with specific roles (Role POJO).
 Two roles are present currently, ROLE_ADMIN and ROLE_STUDENT.
 In this implementation the ROLE_STUDENT is NOT able to delete users,  you must be ROLE_ADMIN to perform this task.

 Teacher took inspiration form [YouTube](https://www.youtube.com/watch?v=VVn9OG9nfH0&t=6350s).
 This video covers the detail shared below in about 2 hours.

-My issue with this starter code is I never had time to get to JWT and have a true web implementation.
-Some thoughts I have on that topic are at bottom and courtesy of ChatGPT.
+My issue with this starter code is I never had time to get to JWT and do not have a true web implementation.
+Some thoughts the Teacher has on that topic are in JWT tech talk, most of the info is courtesy of ChatGPT.

-## Main Ideas
+### Main Ideas

 Spring Security Code is focused in these areas: [Database Folder](https://github.com/nighthawkcoders/nighthawk_csa/tree/master/src/main/java/com/nighthawk/csa/mvc/database), [Security Folder](https://github.com/nighthawkcoders/nighthawk_csa/tree/master/src/main/java/com/nighthawk/csa/mvc/security), [Login Page](https://github.com/nighthawkcoders/nighthawk_csa/blob/master/src/main/resources/templates/login.html) and [Navbar fragment](https://github.com/nighthawkcoders/nighthawk_csa/blob/master/src/main/resources/templates/fragments/nav.html#L116-L126).